bartekpacia/garden/posts/frp-proxy.md

 In recent weeks, I've been spending a lot of time building on the backend (and like it a lot!).
-After the initial spike where I was running stuff on my laptop, time came to actually the server out to the web, so my friend's frontend (hosted on Vercel) will be able to hit the backend.
+After the initial spike where I was running stuff on my laptop, time came to actually expose the server to the outside world, so that my friend's frontend (hosted on Vercel) will be able to reach it.

 Ah, the age old question, once again.
 How to expose my thing to the world?

-A minute or two to get the container up and running on Google Cloud Run seems to not be _that long_, but compared to ~5 seconds it takes to rebuild my server image locally, it's night a night and day difference.
+A minute or two to get the container up and running on Google Cloud Run seems to not be _that long_, but compared to ~5 seconds it takes to rebuild my server image locally, it's a night and day difference.

 So, I reached for the old, good ngrok – or is it?
 Well, last time I used it a few years ago, it was this cute little tool.
 Now it seems to have grown into